hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/remote-templates.html.md

 ### Substitutions

 A template can use substitutions for filenames and file content.
-To specify your own variables, use Hooks (see below).
-In addition to the [built-in substitutions of](https://github.com/awslabs/node-sscaff#built-in-substitutions) `sccaff`, CDK for Terraform supplies variables that you can use in templates:
+To specify your own variables, use Hooks (details below).
+In addition to the [built-in substitutions of](https://github.com/awslabs/node-sscaff#built-in-substitutions) `sccaff`, CDKTF supplies variables that you can use in templates.

 #### User Input